BongOwethu/Learn_C_24hrs/README.md

 - *Hour 24, “Where Do You Go from Here?,”* summarizes the important concepts and features introduced in this book.
 In addition, programming style, modular programming, and debugging are explained briefly.
 A list of recommended C books is provided for your further reading.

-:[smile]: Now, you’re ready to start the journey of learning the C language, as the world has moved into a new millennium.
+- Now, you’re ready to start the journey of learning the C language, as the world has moved into a new millennium.
 Have a fun in reading this book, and enjoy programming in C!

 **Tony Zhang**